 FAMILY LAW ATTORNEYS OFFERING GUIDANCE TO ATLANTA RESIDENTS

 It is an unfortunate fact that many marriages break down.
 While not every marital problem leads to divorce, you may decide that you should separate from your spouse either temporarily or permanently.
 In Georgia, it is possible to obtain a legal separation from your spouse without divorce through a procedure called Separate Maintenance.
-If you are considering this option, family law lawyer Thomas C. Rowsey can assist you.
-We have helped individuals in the Atlanta area and beyond for over two decades in a variety of matters, including legal separation.
+If you are considering this option, Rowsey & Stelter can assist you.
+We have helped individuals in the Atlanta area and beyond for over two decades in a variety of family law matters, including legal separation.

 THE PURPOSE OF LEGAL SEPARATION

 For many reasons, a married couple that does not wish to live together as man and wife will opt to legally separate.
 It may be that, for religious reasons, divorce is not an acceptable option.
 Or they may want to leave open the possibility of reconciliation, they may want to retain or protect certain marital assets or benefits, or they may be unsure whether they want the finality of a divorce at the current time.
 Whatever the situation, they still need to find a way to reach agreement as to how they will provide for themselves and any children while maintaining separate households.
 The way to do this in Georgia is through Separate Maintenance.